flipcoder/textbeat/README.md

 maj7#4/sus2/1

 The above chord voicing spans 3 octaves and contains 9 notes.
-It is a Cmaj7 chord w/ an added #4.
-Then an octave below that, a Csus2.
+It is a Cmaj7 chord w/ an added #4, followed by a lower octave Csus2.
-Then at the bottom, a C bass note.
+Then at the bottom, there is a C bass note.
 Writing this in a tracker with 1 note per channel would be difficult to read (at least to me).
 As cryptic as it may seem to non-musicians, condensed chord voicings are going to make more sense to your ear over time than seeing random note letters fly by.